Skip to content

 Querying Data

 You can use Rel to query data.
-The following sections contain examples of how to run queries over the example data, which are loaded using the approach for JSON data having a general schema.
+The following sections contain examples of how to run queries over the sample dataset, loaded using a general schema approach.

 Filtering Keys